A BIT About US…

 Our grapes are sourced mostly from two different vineyards.

 The main site is a single, tiny vineyard in Yorktown, near the mouth of the Tamar River in northern Tasmania.
 The four hectare vineyard is uniquely situated on white quartzite gravel with patches of orange clay.
 It was first planted to Pinot Noir in 1998 with Pinot Gris added in 2005.
-Jeremy was buying the fruit from tis vineyard to go into the mix at Josef Chromy but the quality and intensity impressed him every year, so when the opportunity came to buying the vineyard in 2019, he snapped it up.
+Jeremy was buying the fruit from this vineyard to go into the mix at Josef Chromy, but the quality and intensity impressed him every year, so when the opportunity came to buying the vineyard in 2019, he snapped it up.
 This is a tough place to grow grapes – the vines take up to six years to develop to the point where they can support fruit production.
 Given the austerity of the site, the fruit is incredibly intense, and the vines are very low yielding.

 Our Yorktown Vineyard.
 2025 harvest.